gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

 - **Extensions**:
   - Make sure you have installed the required VS Code extensions: C/C++ extension and ASM Code Lens.

-By following these steps and using this template, you can efficiently create and manage your x86 assembly projects in Visual Studio Code.
+By following these steps and using this template, you can efficiently create and manage your x86 and x64 assembly projects in Visual Studio Code.

 Happy coding!